-Set Yourself Up For Successful Sales Calls
+Sales Calls: Set Yourself Up For Success

 At what point did you end the call?
 Probably pretty quick.

-Last week, I received a call out of the blue, the woman identified herself and then asked how I enjoyed my vacation.
+Last week, I received a sales call out of the blue, the woman identified herself and then asked how I enjoyed my vacation.
 When I told her I hadn’t been on vacation she responded with, “Huh, not sure why I thought you were on vacation.”
 Next she said, “I know you recently participated in XYZ event and work closely with Sally and I’m wondering if you’re open to hearing about my event?”

 My response, “I didn’t participate in that event, I do know Sally, however, we’ve never worked together.”